em-foundation/BlueJoule/README.md

 ## Scores

-We've compiled a pair of **EM&bull;erald** scores for each capture, adssuming a 1&thinsp;s and 10&thinsp;s event cycle in each case.&thinsp; We've also awarded Gold&thinsp;🥇, Silver&thinsp;🥈, and Bronze&thinsp;🥉 medals when merited.
+We've compiled a pair of **EM&bull;erald** scores for each capture, assuming a 1&thinsp;s and 10&thinsp;s event cycle in each case.&thinsp; We've also awarded Gold&thinsp;🥇, Silver&thinsp;🥈, and Bronze&thinsp;🥉 medals when merited.

 > [!IMPORTANT]
 > Because of their different signal acquisition and power analysis capabilities, we've presented the **Joulescope JS220** and **Nordic PPK2** scores separately.&thinsp; While results generally seem consistent, anomalies can sometimes occur.